 5, 7 and 9, known as the Commonwealth Documents Law (CDL).
 It consists of 55

 titles.
-Title 22 directs Education; Chapter 339 directs Vocational Education.
+Title 22 directs Education; Chapter 339 directs Career and Technical Education.
 Chapter 339 - Rules and

-Regulations - Title 22-Education (relating to vocational education) - as in the
+Regulations - Title 22-Education (relating to career and technical education) - as in the

 Pennsylvania Bulletin - Effective date - May 31, 2008.